The short version

 Many other studies reference this one as a good example of why sleeping in colder temperatures with no bedding isn’t advisable, any more than hot temperatures with too much bedding is.

-High heat and humidity are bad for sleep
+High heat and humidity found to be worse for sleep

 In a 1999 study, Japanese researchers measured the sleep of volunteers in four different ambient conditions: 29°C with 50% relative humidity; 29°C with 50% relative humidity; 35°C with 50% relative humidity; 35°C with 75% relative humidity.